abrasilva04/Portifolio/Readme.txt

-This my personal edited template, thanks for reeding this document. you may use it on your personal portifolio as well, at first this template is allowed only for yor personal project.
+This is my personal edited template, thanks for reeding this document. you may use it on your personal portifolio as well, at first this template is allowed only for yor personal project.